slimani-amine/LiveStreamr/README.md

    ```

 3. **Set up the backend**:
-   Ensure you have a backend server running that provides the authentication and token generation endpoints.
-The application expects the following endpoints:
+   Ensure you have a backend server running that provides the authentication and token generation endpoints.:

-   - `POST http://localhost:5099/api/v1/auth/login` for user authentication.
-   - `GET http://localhost:5099/api/v1/room/getToken?roomId={roomId}` for fetching the room token.

 4. **Run the application**: